“It’s not how much money you make but how much money you keep, how hard it works for you, and how many generations you

 If you’re a business traveler, this app is best for you.
 It can help you expense reports on where you are spending your money.
-It has features which will allow you to take photos of receipts, to track time, and to log distances traveled.
+It has features that allow you to take photos of receipts, track time, and log distances traveled.
 You can also print it out if you want a report of your expenses.
-This app is available on Web, IOS, Android, Windows Phone, and Blackberry.
+This app is available on the Web, IOS, Android, Windows Phone, and Blackberry.

 Just like Mint, this app can give you an overview of all your accounts as well as expenses.
 It can categorize your transactions, track your bills, and set budgets to achieve your goals.
-It is available on Web and iOS.
+It is available on the Web and iOS.

 This is a free app for Android phones.
 It can give you an in-depth and high-level view of your income and expenses across days, weeks, months, and years.
-It can also organize your bills, and provide reports about your finances.
-It has added features such as currency converter, shopping list, and different calculators.
+It can also organize your bills and provide reports about your finances.
+It has added features such as a currency converter, shopping list, and different calculators.

 Having a financial plan makes it easy to make financial decisions and stay on track to be able to meet your goals.
 We hope these resources will help you start your own financial planning.